Forbes e-commerce expansion: Why Forbes has launched a store

 Jackson also tells us why she believes readers will pay to wear the Forbes brand – but why not all publishers with a big audience could pull this off.

-Q: Forbes is one of several publishers currently expanding its ecommerce operations.
+Q: Forbes is one of several publishers currently expanding its e-commerce operations.
 Why?
 What is driving this trend?

 “E-commerce continues to provide a promising way for publishers to diversify revenue streams while allowing them to build, nurture and grow a direct-to-consumer business.